How can technology improve productivity? Let us count the ways.on 5 April 2023

 How does technology increase productivity in the workplace?
 There are many drivers of productivity, several of which are enhanced and made easier with technology.
+For example:

 How Technology Improves Productivity: 7 Ways

 1. It enables more effective communication.

 Communication in the workplace (or lack thereof) has long been a driver of productivity.
 Whether it’s through meetings, emails, or otherwise, people need a way to share thoughts, ideas, and updates with one another to keep things on track.

 This is a workplace truth Hamna Amjad, community manager at Gigworker, knows all too well from working as part of a fully remote team.
 Gigworker is a media outlet focused on the gig economy; the company doesn’t have a physical office location that keeps Amjad’s team in the same place.
 She’s faced with issues every remote team is familiar with, such as differing time zones and needing to get in contact with someone quickly who’s not on the other side of a cubicle wall.

 To remedy these issues, her team implemented a communication tool.
 “We started using Slack instead of holding regular meetings or making random calls to one another.
 We were then able to easily ping someone with a question and update everyone at once.
 This also cut down our email load considerably.
 Overall, we’re all much happier and more efficient.”